 Children know this intuitively.
 I remember getting my first D from Math at school.
-I was 12 and I knew I screwed up.
+I was 12 and I felt I screwed up.
 After I came home I received an endless talk from my mom.
 I remember asking:” Mom, why don’t you rather slap me so this can be over?”

 Punishment buys us freedom.

-When they announce “Guilty” at the court verdict, we go to prison se we can be free again.
+When they announce “Guilty” at the court verdict, we go to prison so we can be free again.
 When we cross the speed limit, we pay the fine and we are free.
 When we feel we hurt someone, we want to do something for them so we can feel better.
 Better = free again.

 That is why some people believe that revenge will make them feel better.
 Someone did wrong to them, they feel hurt and now they have the right to “settle the debt”.
 If it is buried deep in the unconscious, it feels like the most normal thing to do.

 Guilt is a destructive substitute for responsibility and learning.

 It is also one of the most difficult emotions to deal with because it can be hard to notice and has a tricky mechanism that keeps it locked in place.